-- Cut injuries to body and extremities, mainly to the hands. - · Crushing of fingers or hand.
+- · Cut injuries to body and extremities, mainly to the hands. - Crushing of fingers or hand.

-- 1. When processing semi-crystalline thermoplastics heat the nozzle to a temperature which is a minimum below the melting temperature.
-For amorphous thermoplastics the thermoelastic zone is larger and can cover a wider temperature range below the melting temperature.
-Generally it must be ensured that the plastic is not capable of flowing to avoid a leaking out of melted plastic from the nozzle body but at the same time elastic enough to deinstall the tip insert without damage.
+- Heat up nozzle to processing temperature (maximum nozzle temperature 350 °C / 662 °F) and warm up the mould until the mould temperature is reached.
+Keep the resulting ΔT (difference between processing and mould temperature) for at least 10 minutes to heat the gate area through.
+To avoid a leaking out of melted plastic from the nozzle body the temperature can be minimally decreased if necessary.
+At any time the plastic must be elastic enough to deinstall the tip insert without damage and increased effort.
 This must be checked for each individual case before deinstallation. - 2.
-Deinstall heat protective cover (if installed). - 3.
-Deinstall clamping cover according to the following procedure to avoid tilting:
+Deinstall heat protective cover (if installed). - Deinstall clamping cover according to the following procedure to avoid tilting:

-HPSIII-MHL nozzles:
+HPS III-MHL nozzles: